Nike, Inc.: Sweatshops

 In the 1990s, Nike received criticism for its use of sweatshops.
-Later on that year, many protests occurred in big cities such as in Washington, DC and Boston in order to show public outcry for Nikes use of child labor and sweatshops.
+Beginning in 1990, many protests occurred in big cities such as Los Angeles, Washington, DC and Boston in order to show public outcry for Nike's use of child labor and sweatshops.
 Nike has been criticized for contracting with factories (known as Nike sweatshops) in countries such as China, Vietnam, Indonesia and Mexico.
 Vietnam Labor Watch, an activist group, has documented that factories contracted by Nike have violated minimum wage and overtime laws in Vietnam as late as 1996, although Nike claims that this practice has been stopped.
-The company has been subject to much critical coverage of the often poor working conditions and exploitation of cheap overseas labor employed in the free trade zones where their goods are typically manufactured.
-Sources for this criticism include Naomi Klein's book No Logo and Michael Moore documentaries.

-Campaigns have been taken up by many colleges and universities, especially anti-globalisation groups, as well as several anti-sweatshop groups such as the United Students Against Sweatshops.

 As of July 2011, Nike stated that two-thirds of its factories producing Converse products still do not meet the company's standards for worker treatment.
 A July 2011 Associated Press article stated that employees at the company's plants in Indonesia reported constant abuse from supervisors.

-Child labor allegations
+Child labor

 During the 1990s, Nike faced criticism for the use of child labor in Cambodia and Pakistan in factories it contracted to manufacture soccer balls.
 Although Nike took action to curb or at least reduce the practice, they continue to contract their production to companies that operate in areas where inadequate regulation and monitoring make it hard to ensure that child labor is not being used.

 In 2001, a BBC documentary uncovered occurrences of child labor and poor working conditions in a Cambodian factory used by Nike.
 The documentary focused on six girls, who all worked seven days a week, often 16 hours a day.